wp-plugins/urtak-for-wordpress/readme.txt

 For more information on settings and features, [visit the Frequently Asked Questions](http://wordpress.org/extend/plugins/urtak-for-wordpress/faq/).

+== Screenshots ==

+1. Screenshot The Urtak Widget
+2. Screenshot Simple Configuration Page
+3. Screenshot Admin Interface

 == Frequently Asked Questions ==

 = What is an Urtak? =
 An Urtak is made up of a series of Yes/No questions.
 The questions can be asked by its creator and by all its participants.

-= Can I ask open-ended questions? =
-The only three possible responses are Yes/No/Don’t Care so writing questions that can be answered by these options will provide the best results.
-Open ended questions will not make sense in terms of how people are able to respond.

 = Can my audience ask questions? =
 Yes!!
 The essence of Urtak is that it lets everyone ask questions.
 Registered Urtak users can easily submit questions through the widget on your site.
 Questions will not be active until they have been approved automatically by community moderation or manually by you.

+= What if I don’t want my audience to contribute questions? = You do want your audience to contribute questions.
+Publishers desire engagement around their content--it creates an emotional connection, builds community, and gives you a better idea of what keeps your audience happy.
+Urtak enables your audience to share opinions, be heard and have a voice.
+The best part?
+It’s simple and addictive leading to increased interaction and exposing new insights.
+Worried about bad questions or spam?
+We have filters in place that maintain the quality level of a conversation.
+Questions are approved automatically by community moderation, or manually by you, and its status can be changed at anytime.

 = What is community moderation? =
 We want Urtak to be as simple as possible for you.
 The community moderation setting auto-approves user-submitted questions and lets the community determine whether or not a question gets removed through the "Don't Care" option.
 The less the community cares about a question, the less frequently the question is shown until it disappears entirely.
 This feature helps you ask the right questions and you always maintain the ability to reject or mark questions as spam.
 Opting out of community moderation will require manual question approval and means you'll receive emails for each question.

+= Can I ask open-ended questions? =
+The only three possible responses are Yes/No/Don’t Care so writing questions that can be answered by these options will provide the best results.
+Open ended questions will not make sense in terms of how people are able to respond.

 = Is there a minimum/maximum number of questions? =
 No, it’s up to you to control the number of questions.

 = Where can I see the answers? =
-Answers can be viewed on the widget after answering questions or at urtak.com.
+Results can be viewed while answering questions in the widget, in the WordPress post interface, and at urtak.com.

 = What analytics do you provide? =
 Instant results are available for every response that flows into the Urtak database.
 The percentage and number of Yes/No responses are provided for each question, as well as the percentage of people who care about the question.
 On Urtak.com, questions can be sorted by newest, oldest, # of responses, most cared about, least cared about, most agreed on, and most divided.
 In addition, cross-tabulation is a wonderful feature that allows you to compare how users answered one question directly to how they answered another.
 For example, you could discover that 80% of New Yorkers have never been to Hawaii or 15% of vegetarians love the smell of bacon.